rosscdh/django-hello_sign/README.md

 Which will then the signature url for that user.

 HelloSign expires the url as soon as its looked at.
-However does not send an event So it makes it difficult to invalidate the signer_url
+So we have a bult in signal to invalidate the signer url.